fabcoins-dot-info/fabcoins.info/_posts/2015-04-14-new-glossary.md

-Each glossary entry has its own page providing a short definition (limited to 255 characters), one or more synonyms, zero or more "not to be confused with" terms, and zero or more links to resources on and off Fabcoin.org.
+Each glossary entry has its own page providing a short definition (limited to 255 characters), one or more synonyms, zero or more "not to be confused with" terms, and zero or more links to resources on and off Fabcoins.info.
 Separate pages were used to allow search engines to link directly to the most relevant entry, rather than forcing users to scroll through a giant page of definitions.